webprogramming260/simon-react/README.md

 The following section discusses the general steps necessary to convert the Simon application from a simple HTML/CSS/JavaScript application to a React application.
 You will need to take similar steps for your start up project and so it is important to understand what is happening at each step conversion process.

 1. Run `npx create-react-app simon-react`
-1. Uninstall the unnecessary modules that create-react-app add (eg stats, test)
+1. Uninstall the unnecessary node modules that create-react-app adds (e.g. stats, test)
-1. Delete the unecessary create-react-app files (eg images)
+1. Delete the unnecessary create-react-app files (e.g. images)
 1. Rename `js` JSX files have `jsx` extension (strange that it wasn't already jsx)
 1. Replace the `favicon.ico` with the Simon version
 1. Update `manifest.json` to represent Simon